Radical prostatectomy is surgery to remove the prostate gland.

-In this operation, we remove the entire prostate, some tissue surrounding the gland, and the seminal vesicles (small glands that help produce semen).
+In this operation, our surgeons remove the entire prostate, some tissue surrounding the gland, and the seminal vesicles (small glands that help produce semen).
 In some cases, we also remove a number of nearby lymph nodes at the same time.

 A critical aspect of surgery is our ability to tailor to the individual features of each patient’s cancer.
 One size does not fit all: This means the exact same procedure is not appropriate for every patient.